yanghengtang/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to edit a specific doctor’s details.
-2. MediConnect shows the current details of the doctor to user.
-3. User edits the doctor’s details.
-4. AddressBook edits the doctor’s details.
+2. MediConnect edits the doctor’s details.

     Use case ends.